vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 [block:callout]
 {
   "type": "danger",
-  "body": "We strongly advise against using the <span class=\"api\"><span class=\"pg-type type-get\">GET</span>[List Payment Methods] (<https://developers.vtex.com/vtex-developer-docs/reference/paymentmethods>) to proceed with the implementation.
+  "body": "We strongly advise against using the <span class=\"api pg-type type-get\">GET</span>[List Payment Methods](https://developers.vtex.com/vtex-developer-docs/reference/paymentmethods) to proceed with the implementation.
 This route is obsolete and it will be deprecated in soon - early 2021", "title": "GET List Payment Methods route"
 }
 [/block]